 Maybe your parents are getting older and seem more fragile to you lately.
 Or maybe your beloved aunt wants to continue to live independently despite mounting health problems.
-And with the coronavirus disease 2019 (COVID-19) pandemic, you may not be able to check on them as easily.

 When you love an older adult, you want them to be happy but also safe.
 And falls represent a major health risk for seniors.
 But instead of worrying and waiting for something bad to happen, ask your loved one these questions to help determine if he or she needs to talk to a doctor about fall risk.
 (In the meantime, there may be small steps you can take to help.)